jchook/stega/README.md

 - **Anti-Piracy**: Software and media companies can embed unique identifiers in distributed digital content to track and trace pirated copies.

-- **Privacy**: Anyone can use steganography to hide personal information, treasure maps, or sensitive data from being easily discovered or viewed.
+- **Privacy**: Anyone can use steganography to inconspicuously hide private or critical information such as treasure maps, passwords, etc.

 - **Research**: Privacy and security researchers can use Stega PNG as a framework for exploring different steganographic techniques or attacks.

-- **For Fun**: Steganography can make for fun challenges (think Cicada 3301), inside jokes, or similar.
+- **For Fun**: Folks use steganography in challenging puzzles (e.g. Cicada 3301), inside jokes, or similar subtle communication.

 If you use Stega PNG in other interesting ways, please [let us know](https://github.com/jchook/stega/issues/new).
 Also, please use this software ethically and for just cause.